valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.3.3 =
+* Hotfix - Fixed subfolder compatibility with versions of Windows that use backslashes instead of forward slashes.
+Contributors via github @primozcigler and @valendesigns.
 * Hotfix - Fixed missing text domain in demo files.
 Contributors via github @jetonr.
 * Hotfix - Added filter `ot_migrate_settings_id` to migrate themes that used `option_tree_settings` and now use a custom settings ID.
 * Hotfix - Added filter `ot_migrate_options_id` to migrate themes that used `option_tree` and now use a custom options ID.